A.A.S. Natural Resources Conservation

 Associate in Applied Science (A.A.S.)

-Careers in Natural Resources Conservation are as diverse as the environment itself.
-Positions such as environmental conservation officers, wildlife and fish technicians, land managers, rangers, nature center educators, environmental conservation technicians, and soil and water technicians bring graduates to locations from National Parks to urban areas.
-Finger Lakes Community College is one of the most successful colleges in New York State at placing graduates in these highly competitive positions.
-Graduates with this degree hold conservation jobs in more than 25 different states and are employed by federal, state, local and private agencies.
+Finger Lakes Community College is one of the most successful colleges in the state of New York at placing graduates in these highly competitive positions.
+Graduates earning the A.A.S. degree in natural resources conservation hold jobs in the field in more than 25 states and are employed by federal, state, local, and private agencies.

-The Associate in Applied Science (A.A.S.) degree in Natural Resources Conservation at FLCC integrates diverse field experiences with classroom study, providing students with a broad awareness of environmental issues and an appreciation of our natural world.
+The natural resources conservation program at FLCC integrates diverse field experiences with classroom study.
+It will offer you a broad awareness of environmental issues and in addition will provide you with an appreciation of our natural world.
 Courses in field botany, terrestrial and aquatic ecology, soils, waters and forests, fish and wildlife, and environmental science provide theoretical basis for what is learned outside the classroom.